How to Grow a Crystal Garden with National Geographic — Easy Step-by-Step Guide

 Quick answer

 To make a National Geographic crystal garden, you need the kit's contents and about 24 hours for initial growth.
-Start by dissolving the growth solution.
-This beginner-friendly activity has 10 steps and is perfect for kids aged 8+.
+Start by dissolving the growth solution in warm water.
+Carefully add the seed crystals and allow them to grow undisturbed in a stable location.
+This beginner-friendly activity has 10 main steps and is perfect for kids aged 8+.

 On this page